-A 17-year-old runaway from Shelby, Ohio, was arrested Tuesday morning after a motor carrier inspector found him riding on the exterior catwalk of a truck north of Seymour.
+A 17-year-old runaway from Ohio was arrested Tuesday morning after a motor carrier inspector found him riding on the exterior catwalk of a truck north of Seymour.

-Police believe the boy might have climbed aboard the semitrailer somewhere in Kentucky before daylight Tuesday, according to a report from Sgt.
+Police believe the boy, reported as a runaway out of Shelby, Ohio, may have climbed aboard the semitrailer somewhere in Kentucky before daylight Tuesday, according to a report from Sgt.
 Stephen Wheeles.

-Wheeles, the public information officer for the Indiana State Police Versailles Post, said the youth was discovered when Motor Carrier Inspector Michael Buckley saw him on the northbound truck about 9 a.m.
+Wheeles, the public information officer for the Indiana State Police Post at Versailles, said the teen was discovered when Motor Carrier Inspector Michael Buckley saw him on the northbound truck at about 9 a.m.

-Buckley, who was operating the newly opened scale house about a mile north of Seymour, had the driver stop there.
-The scale house operations include remote cameras, including one south of the U.S. 50 exit at Seymour.
+Buckley, who was operating the newly opened scale house about a mile north of Seymour, had the semitrailer driver stop there.
+The scale house operations include remote cameras, including one along the northbound lanes of the interstate, south of the U.S. 50 exit at Seymour.

-The juvenile initially tried to hide from troopers called to the scene to assist Buckley, but Trooper Seth Davidson eventually took him into custody.
+The juvenile initially tried to hide from troopers called to the scene to assist by Buckley, but Trooper Seth Davidson was able to take him into custody.

 Wheeles said the truck driver was not aware of the youth riding on his truck and will not face any criminal charges.